UntitledModGroup/better-biome-blend-reblend/README.md

 If the creator makes a update using this update, the mod will be taken down and or archived.

 The main difference is that we use LGPL v3 because of Architectury API also having it.

+### Why not 1.21?
+I am waiting on commiting myself to updating to 0.5.x versions of Sodium, if you would like to help, do a pull request.